 • Aim to control any life`s situation at any cost.

-Complex does not require psychological intervention at the early stage, however, it might be needed so at the later stages, when the complex might gain the complete control of the personality.
+Complex does not require psychological intervention unless it gains the complete control over the personality.

 This masculine complex stems from the perception of the uniqueness of one`s own beauty, which is enhanced by the tremendous effect that it has on the surrounding people.
 The Adonis Complex is remarkably influenced by the role of the public opinion played in its primary conception, further consolidation and final consequences.